jubermathakiya/orderloop/README.md

 - open the swagger document on follogin path base_url/api/documentation
 - You can get the postman collection from postman-collection folder
+- I have put the SQL challenges on mysql-challenges folder.
+Please checkout there for mysql challenges query
 ## Overview

 You are tasked with developing a **Library Management API** that allows users to browse books, borrow/return them, and enables administrators to manage the book catalog.
 The API should incorporate best practices in authentication, role-based access control, event-driven design, caching, error handling, logging, and automated testing.